When using your iPad mail can be sent and received. Learn how to use the Mail app to manage your email.

 When you receive a new email, a badge will appear on the app icon.
 The number indicates how many unread emails are in your inbox.
 This allows you to quickly see if you have new messages without opening the Mail app.

 You can customize your alerts by opening Settings, tapping Notification Center, then choosing Mail.

-The Mail app includes many convenient tools to manage your inbox, including folders and flags. iOS 7 also introduces a new swipe gesture, which allows you to quickly manage the messages in your inbox.
-Just swipe a message to the left for the option to Archive/Delete, Reply, Forward, and more.
+The Mail app includes several convenient tools to manage your inbox, including folders and flags.
+You can also swipe a message to the left for the option to archive or delete, reply, forward, and more.

 By default, every email you send will include the words Sent from my iPad at the bottom of the message.
 This is the default email signature for the Mail app.
-If you'd like to customize or remove the email signature, open Settings from the Home screen, tap Mail, Contacts, Calendars in the left pane, then select Signature.
+If you'd like to customize or remove the email signature, open Settings from the Home screen, tap Mail in the left pane, then select Signature.